aminrj/aminrj.github.io/_posts/2026-06-06-agent-security-scorecard.md

 The assessment assigns you a named archetype based on your score shape.
 Here are the ones most teams land in:

-**The Lopsided Fortress** — You have hardened the sophisticated risks while leaving a basic one wide open.
+**The Lopsided Fortress**

+You have hardened the sophisticated risks while leaving a basic one wide open.
 Your weakest domain undoes the work in your strongest.

+**Flying Blind**

-**Flying Blind** — Agents are in production with little agent-specific security.
+Agents are in production with little agent-specific security.
 This is the highest urgency band.
 Start with identity and containment.

-**The Blind Operator** — You have controls, but little visibility into what agents do and no fast way to stop them.
+**The Blind Operator**

+You have controls, but little visibility into what agents do and no fast way to stop them.
 You would miss a quiet compromise.

-**The Optimistic Adopter** — Moving fast on capability, light on the brakes.
+**The Optimistic Adopter**

+Moving fast on capability, light on the brakes.
 Your cognition defenses are ahead of your identity and containment controls.

-**The Resilient Operator** — Enforced least agency, real auditability, tested containment.
+**The Resilient Operator**

+Enforced least agency, real auditability, tested containment.
 Agents are treated as production infrastructure.

 ## The radar chart: your posture at a glance

 The radar chart is the single most useful output of the assessment.
 Each axis represents one domain.
 The dashed ring is the Resilient target (76+).
-The gap between your shape and that ring is the story.
+The gap between your shape and the ring is where the story lives.

 A perfect pentagon touching the outer ring means you are resilient across every dimension.
 A shape with one deep indentation tells you exactly where to focus.
 The visual makes the abstract concrete.